-The easiest way to compare prices and book your commingled recycling service is through our online model.
+The easiest way to compare prices and book your commingled recycling (also commonly spelled co-mingled) service is through our online model.
 You can access our services and compare prices for metro regions including Canberra, Sydney, Wollongong, Melbourne, Perth.

 We will be doing an article shortly on the importance of recycling in Wollongong – reflecting the very expensive waste disposal costs there.
 Waste services Wollongong has the highest waste disposal costs in Australia.

 - Commingled Recycling

 - Grease trap